jiwei0921/SemanticRT/README.md

 + **Code Acknowledgement**

 This code repository was originally built from [EGFNet](https://github.com/shaohuadong2021/egfnet).
-It was modified and extended to support our multispectral segmentation setting.
+It was modified and extended to support our network design and dataset setup.

 ------